Low hurdles

 Low hurdle races are a generally defunct form of track and field hurdle racing.
 The event, generally run at or near a distance of 200 metres, was popular through 1960 at the international level.
 After that, the IAAF stopped ratifying records in the 200 metres low hurdles and it became far less common.
-United States high schools ran a shortened version of the race, the 180 yard low hurdles, until 1974, when most states and the NFHS converted to running the 330 yard low hurdles that with metrification evolved into the 300 meter intermediate hurdles, a shortened version of the international 400 metres hurdles.
-Because the race occurred in a male dominated era, there was no common female equivalent of the race.
-At the time the race lost its world record position, women were only occasionally running hurdles and when they did it was the 80 meter hurdles, over barriers the same height as the men's low hurdles.
+United States high schools ran a shortened version of the race, the 180 yard low hurdles, until 1974, when most states and the NFHS switched to running the 330 yard low hurdles that with metrification evolved into the 300 meter intermediate hurdles, a shortened version of the international 400 metres hurdles.
+Because the 200 metres low hurdles race was mostly run during a male-dominated era, women had no common equivalent of the race.
+At the time the race lost its world record position, women were only occasionally running hurdles; when they did, it was a distance of 80 meters, using barriers the same height as the men's low hurdles.

-The height of the low hurdles was 30 inches, equivalent to 2 feet 6 inches or 76.2 centimetres.
-It is the same height women now run for their long hurdles, generally the 400 metres hurdles.
-The races were frequently run on a straightaway, necessitating tracks to be constructed with long "chutes" to accommodate the hurdles, the 200 metres straight and the single turn 400 metres or 440 yards.
-These tracks have been referred to as "panhandle tracks."
-In large stadiums, where seating for football games was a primary consideration, these races started deep in a tunnel.
+The height of the low hurdles was 30 in, the same height now used in women's long hurdles, which is generally a 400-metre race.
+The races were frequently run on a straightaway, necessitating a track with a long "chute" (a straight extension to one of the straight sides of the track), which accommodated the 200 metres straight and the single-turn 400 metres or 440 yards flat races in addition to the hurdles.
+These tracks have been referred to as "panhandle tracks".
+In large stadiums where seating for football games was a primary consideration, the starting line for such races was inside a tunnel under the seats.

-With lower hurdles, the race was much faster and less technical than the 110 metres hurdles, a race going over high hurdles, a foot (30 cm) higher.
+Since its hurdles were lower, this race was much faster and less technical than the 110 metres hurdles, in which the hurdles were 12 in higher.
 Sprinters were able to change over to the low hurdles with success.
-Jesse Owens once held the world record in the 200 meters and 220 yard low hurdles, set as part of the 1935 multiple world record day that was called the most impressive athletic achievement since 1850."
+Jesse Owens set world records in both the 200 meters and the 220 yard low hurdles in 1935, during his day of multiple world records that was called the most impressive athletic achievement since 1850.